uptechteam/fe-cookbook/architecture-approaches/feature-sliced.md

 #### Assemble correctly from Childhood!

-It's common knowledge among children that puzzles can be pieced together in various ways.
-Even if the picture doesn't align perfectly, the puzzle pieces stay in place.
-Isn't that amazing?
-The mother feels delighted, the father is filled with pride, and the little one realizes that everything is just fine.

-Many projects face similar issues such as disorganized imports, duplicated code, and the use of folder locations to define project structure.
-These problems are commonly referred to as "childhood diseases" and can quickly become a burden.
-Cleaning up the mess can cost hundreds of man-hours and thousands, if not billions, of dollars.
-Time is a valuable commodity and should be used efficiently.

 > FSD strives to be perfect.
 It was born with Mission — create a Сontrollable Unidirectional Encapsulated Flow (explicit one-way links).

 I imagine a stream that turns into an ocean.
 A small stream knows nothing about the ocean, but the ocean knows about all the streams, rivers, lakes, and seas that feed it.